flame-engine/flame/doc/images.md

 * textureX : x position on the original image to start (defaults to 0)
 * textureY : y position on the original image to start (defaults to 0)
-* textureWidth : width of each frame (defaults to -1, that is, full width of the sprite sheet)
+* textureWidth : width of each frame (defaults to null, that is, full width of the sprite sheet)
-* textureHeight : height of each frame (defaults to -1, that is, full height of the sprite sheet)
+* textureHeight : height of each frame (defaults to null, that is, full height of the sprite sheet)

 So, in our example, we are saying that we have 8 frames for our player animation, and they are displayed in a row.
 So if the player height is also 16 pixels, the sprite sheet is 128x16, containing 8 16x16 frames.